Hloucha/Hloucha/README.md

-- 👋 Hi, I’m @Hloucha
+- 👋 Hi, I’m Matthias @Hloucha
-- 👀 I’m interested in Digital Art
+- 👀 I’m interested in Data Science, Physical Chemistry and Digital Art
-- 🌱 I’m currently learning R, Python, JMP
+- 🌱 I’m currently working with Linux, Python, JMP, Foundry
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Hloucha/Hloucha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.